'Reasonable and necessary' explained

 Here are some examples of supports that are often deemed reasonable and necessary:

-It’s worth noting here that this is not a comprehensive list.
-While these are commonly funded, every plan is different and your funding will always be based on individual circumstances.
+It’s important to note this is not a complete list.
+While these supports are commonly funded, every plan is different and your funding will always be based on your personal situation.

 Bridging the gap

 The NDIS exists to close the gap between having a disability and not having a disability.

 Ask yourself – would someone without a disability be expected to pay for this?